-Refried Black Beans: Perfectly spiced black beans make a wonderful side dish.
-Only 5 minutes of prep, the Instant Pot does all the work for you!
+Perfectly spiced refried black beans make a wonderful side dish.
+This recipe only requires 5 minutes of prep, the Instant Pot does all the work for you!

 Goes Great With